|

 The turbine

-also used to run a circular saw blade set in a steel bench made by Robinson
+also ran a circular saw blade set in a steel bench made by Robinson

 & Son Ltd of Rochdale.
 It was used to cut timber for the Gurney Estate.